julyfun/dsp-lab2/lab1-to-3.typ

 #figure(image("pic2/t4.c.6.png", width: 50%))

 We consider a tiny part of the unit circle close to the pole. $A B$ is a very small part of the unit circle, so it is approximately a line.
 At $omega = omega_"peak"$, the magnification is $y / x$ according to the property of a comb filter.
 To normalize the gain function, we will multiply `bz` by $x / y$.
-Given $x$ and $y$.
-We can deduce that the proper $Delta omega$ that makes that bandwidth $1"Hz"$ is: $ Delta omega = 2 pi times (1"Hz") / (2 f_s) tilde.eq 0.0157 $
+We can deduce that the proper $Delta omega$ that makes that bandwidth $1"Hz"$ is: $ Delta omega = 2 pi times 1 / 2 times 1 / f_s tilde.eq 0.0157 $

 Let's now find that condition that $x$ and $y$ should meet, with all the variable positive real numbers: